YetAnotherNerd/whatlastgenre/README.md

 However, if you don't want to use v2.4 tags you can use the `id3v23sep` config option explained below.

+##### Interactivity
+Sometimes a dataprovider returns more then one result of tags.
+To know the right set user input might be required, but several steps are taken to reduce needed interactivity:
+* Prefilter album results by year (if given)
+* Prefilter whatcd album results by releasetype (if given)
+* Automatically merges the tags from few results
+    * only merge if all have the same releasetype if --tag-release is enabled
+* If there are still too many results, there are two options
+    * --tag-release and src is whatcd: ask user if -i enabled
+    * don't take results into account

+So, interactivity is only needed for setting proper releasetypes in some ambiguous cases.

 ## Installation
 You'll need Python 2.7.